shrikantnagori/shrikantnagori.github.io/_posts/2021-09-26-Remote-Work-Zoom-Call.md

 might have something brewing, Kartikeya was unsure about US-China relationship , surya-chandra nodded their heads.

-Indra who recently had a gender reveal party for one of his apsaras, sneezed, causing the wifi to have issues, Brihaspati reminded the team when Ganesha's vehicle had wreaked havoc and all they need to do to keep the people loving the products is to figure out how to beat Netflix :)
+Indra who recently had a gender reveal party for one of his apsaras, sneezed, causing the wifi to have issues, Brihaspati reminded the team when Ganesha's vehicle had wreaked havoc , but they had survived.
+This pandemic was a blessing and hopefully will give them clues to beat their biggest competitors : Netflix and Candy Crush